cbrennanpoole/Qualitative-Self/README.md

             - With plan for departure and direct verification with the linehaul unit; which
                1. further tear - down barriers in place cross-(dys)functionally among the various units that had
                2. Begun to stagnate due to groupthink rather than
-                       - thrive through collaboration as was the
+                       - Thrive through collaboration as was the
-                       - very prescription (placebo i.e. spoonful of sugar) AtlDockOps didn't know they were in need of.
+                       - Very prescription (placebo i.e. spoonful of sugar) Atl-Dock-Ops didn't know they were in need of.
-6. Establish DailyOps game - plan (as the excel sheet was labelled - no hyper-link unfortunately).
+6. Establish Daily-Ops game - plan (as the excel sheet was labelled - no hyper-link unfortunately).
 7. Ensure zone has sufficient equipment to load on
     - Reconciling equipment on dock with
         1. Graphical User Interface (GUI);
-    - place newe manifest for at end of loading door to ensure standard work process was optimized and
+    - prepare loading manifest for regions of responsibility in order to ensure standard work process optimization :
         1. Checks &
+            - AS400 reconciliation.
         2. Balances
-            - Process was still being practiced and
-            - In place ready for the inbound crew.
+            - Manual documentations / verification.
 8. Create fluid transition,
-    - Encourage cross-function collaboration with inbound operation team by
+    - Encourage cross-functional collaborative workplace to create one unit rather than the industry accepted `inbound / outbound` service infrastructure.
-    - Monitoring incoming freight levels and late - morning dues service to 2-day points (Toledo, Cincinnati, Indianapolis, Detroit, etc.) and
+    - Monitor incoming freight levels and all late arriving due service `2-day points : Toledo, Cincinnati, Indianapolis, Detroit, etc.` and
-    - Audit national account incessantly while gaining an intimate understanding of companies single largest shippers i.e. Lowe's Inc., Sherwin Williams, Behr, Home Depot, etc.
+    - Audit national accounts incessantly to create a 100% service standard while gaining acute awareneness of companies single largest customers `shipper` i.e. :
+        - Lowe's Inc.,
+        - Starbucks
+            - `origin Lebanon, TN`
+        - Behr,
+        - Sherwin Williams,
+        - Benjamin Moore.
     - Verify and
         1. Sign-off shipments in loading status (LOA)
-            - Establish daily crossover and 'walk-the-doors' standard work process with incoming supervisor / peer, double check shipments in LOA status and guarantee
+            - Establish daily crossover and 'walk-the-doors' *standard work process* with relief team  `supervisor / peer`,
+            - double check shipments in LOA status to guarantee
-        2. Freight is Block with proper protocol technique,
+                1. Freight is Block with proper protocol technique,
-        3. Braced using best practices for guidance,
+                2. Braced using best practices for guidance,
-        4. Pin-wheeled to ensure the foundation of the load was in tact and capable of full utilization of space (the service provided in LTL is space ), and
+                3. Pin-wheeled to ensure the foundation of the load was in tact and capable of full utilization of space (the service provided in LTL is space ), and
 9. Verify zone is ready for cross-over by
     - Filling of internal work stations needs :
         1. Tools : in - place and braced,